 Facts about harp

-Here are a few amazing facts about harps that fascinated me
+Here are a few fantastic facts about harps that fascinated me

 - Harp is the second-largest stringed instrument in an orchestra (the double bass is the largest).